-Appendix A Ethics Approval Notice
+Ethics Approval Notice Appendix A

-From: Human Research Ethics To: Christine Edwards; David Giles; Michael Bell Subject: 7210 SBREC Final approval notice (26 May 2016) Date: Wednesday, 25 May 2016 9:56:56 AM Attachments: 7210 EDWARDS ID 2040314 Conditional Approval Response Form.msg Importance: High
+Human Research Ethics Christine Edwards: David Giles; Michael Bell 7210 SBREC Final approval notice (26 May 2016) Wednesday, 25 May 2016 9:56:56 AM

+7210 EDWARDS ID 2040314 Conditional

-Dear Christine.
+Dear Christine,

 The Chair of the Social and Behavioural Research Ethics Committee (SBREC) at Flinders University considered your response to conditional approval out of session and your project has now been granted final ethics approval.
 This means that you now have approval to commence your research.
 Your ethics final approval notice can be found below.